Admin Operations Page

 If you are an

-admin user, you can see status of all the Cloudify cluster services and its nodes in Cluster Status widget.
+admin user and Cloudify Manager you are working on is configured in a cluster, you can see all the cluster nodes in Cluster Management widget.

 More about high availability and cluster management you can find here.